alchemi5t/Devanagari-validator/README.md

 Usage:

-Highlights the incorrect words post save or on load
+Highlights the Correct words post save or on load or view.run_command("detect_invalid_devangari")